ShiftyMcCool/clowd-dav/CALENDAR_SIDEBAR.md

 - Calendars use colors provided by the CalDAV server when available
 - Default colors are automatically assigned to calendars without server-provided colors
 - Colors are consistent across sessions and calendar reloads
+- **Event Color-Coding**: All calendar events are automatically color-coded to match their respective calendar colors
+  - Month view: Events have colored backgrounds and left borders
+  - Week view: Events have colored backgrounds and left borders
+  - Day view: Events have colored left borders and color indicators

 ## Technical Implementation